Thursday, January 26, 2006

 He always does the right thing when it comes to justice (although that doesn't mean he always does things by the book :-)).
 He doesn't wait for warrants, he doesn't believe in political correctness and he kicks butt!
 No one gets past him.
 He is awesome!!
 The men that are like him in real life are the ones who keep our country safe.
 A guy from Blogs4Bauer said: "Jack Bauer is the hero that this nation desperately needs."
 And I agree!!

 Second, I have loved the show because one of the other main characters is a black president named David Palmer.
 In the first 3 seasons he works hand in hand with Jack Bauer to save the country from the bad guys.
 He is portrayed as a man of integrity who almost always makes the right choices.
 Even though he is surrounded by people who are trying to pressure him to do the wrong thing.
 In season 4 although he is no longer the president he is called in to save the day and I cheered when they brought him back :-).
-If we could have a man like that in real life and he was a Republican I would vote for him in a heartbeat.
+If we could have a man like that in real life I would vote for him in a heartbeat.

 To sum it all up I love the show because justice prevails.
 You have flawed men and women who are dedicated to protecting our country and standing up for what is right.
 There are casualties along the way and they aren't perfect but they fight for a cause that is worth pursuing.
 That is the essence of what we hope that most of our men and women in public service are trying to do.